 Tips for Parents and Caregivers

 - Keep a record of treatment options and medications you try and how your child responds to each one.
+As you interact with multiple professionals, this information will be helpful.

 - Many times an individual with ASD will display an undesirable behavior due to the lack of ability to communicate.
 Augmentative and alternative communication (AAC) is a communication method that can replace speech or writing.
 If a child with ASD is having difficulty communicating or being understood, they may benefit from some type of AAC.
-It is your right as a parent to ask your child’s teacher for an AAC evaluation or to question if and how your child could benefit from AAC.

 - Help your child play with others.
 Teach them to share and take turns through the use of visuals, modeling, prompting and practice.
 Host a play date at your house, where your child has more control over the activities, and you can control the amount and type of stimulation.
 When your child shares and takes turns appropriately, praise and reinforce this behavior.